wahani/wahani.github.io/_posts/2015-05-12-On-Reference-Classes-in-R-and-aoos.md

 list you made a copy of them and things may not work the way you expect them to.
 In that scenario you should define get and set methods, or better, avoid that scenario.
-I have seen solutions where the methods are defined directly inside the list constructor which works fine but then I am back where I started above - I don't want to define functions inside the list constructor.
+I have seen solutions where the methods are defined directly inside the list constructor which works fine but then I am back where I started above;
+I don't want to define functions inside the list constructor.